shybovycha/irrlicht-newton-tutorials/_posts/2015-08-28-irrlicht-basics.md

 # Irrlicht basics

-Before we start doing some game design or gamedev magick, we'd better know something about our rendering engine.
+Before we start doing some game design or gamedev magic, we'd better know something about our rendering engine.
 Just very basics - how to create an application, which will react to **user input** and is able to load and draw some **content**.

 If you think you already know everything you want about Irrlicht (or any other rendering engine you shall use - it's simple, though!) - just skip this section.